otacon9000/crispy-ricochet/README.md

 # crispy-ricochet

 Top-down arcade shooter built in Unity 6.
-You fire projectiles that bounce off walls — every shot you fire can come back to kill you.
+You fire projectiles that bounce off walls — every shot you fire can come back to kill you

-Built as a portfolio project targeting WebGL (playable in browser, no download required).
+Built as a portfolio project targeting WebGL (playable in browser, no download required)

 ## Gameplay
 - Move with WASD / left stick